lawnboyy/WebFileExplorer/README.md

 Upload: Uploads a file if one is selected.

 Download: The download buttons are to the left of the file name.
 Clicking it will download the file.

+Delete: The delete button is the trash icon between the download and the file name.
+It will confirm that you want to delete.